melosso/portway/Documentation/docs/guide/troubleshooting.md

 #### When Proxy Endpoints Stop Responding

 Proxy endpoints act as intermediaries between your API consumers and your backend services.
-When these fail, you'll typically see timeout errors, "Error processing endpoint" messages, or 503 Service Unavailable responses.
+When these fail, you'll typically see timeout errors, "Error processing endpoint" messages, or `503 Service Unavailable` responses.
+This pretty common in legacy applications, where high availability of an API isn't guaranteed.

 Start by testing whether the target service is actually available.
 Try accessing it directly: